 You will be working on the subject you have chosen for your paper.

-Prepare a list of five relevant publications on the subject for your paper and describe for each title how you have found it.
+Prepare a list of five relevant publications on the subject off your paper and describe for each title how and where you have found it.
 Use at least two different search engines (for instance a general and discipline specific one).

 General search engines are a great starting point for a search, because they cover every subject.
 But with discipline specific search engines you might find more relevant publications and they offer more guidance.